ThabaniDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- Creates a symbolic link, __ls__, to /bin/ls in current working directory
 - 14-copy_html:
 	- Copies all html files from currect directory to parent directory which do not exist in the parent directory or are newer that the versions of the parent directory
+- 100-lets_move:
+	- Moves all files beginning with an uppercase letter to the directory /tmp/u